 What can I do on the Zambezi Queen?

 There are a fair few activities you can officially do from the Zambezi Queen, but if we’re honest, this is probably best viewed as a chance to relax.
 A typical stay would be 2 or 3 nights (3 nights does enable you to get away from the busier areas of the Chobe waterfront) with the boat moving to a different mooring each night (though please note that the weather does very occasionally prevent this grand old lady from moving).
 There is game viewing from the Queen herself – buffalo and elephants are often magnificent in this part of Africa, and we’d particularly recommend bringing a pair of binos to enjoy the glorious birdlife.
-As elephant lovers we absolutely adore game drives in Chobe National Park, and these are usually on offer in the mornings, however you should be aware it can be a fairly bureaucratic operation as you need to go back and forth through immigration both ways.
+As elephant lovers we absolutely adore game drives in Chobe National Park, and these can be arranged on your arriving and departing days though trying to do them from on board involves rather too much bureaucracy to make it worthwhile.
 More relaxing are the boat safaris in the smaller single or double level game viewing boats, which bring you closer into shore than the Zambezi Queen can go.
 Particularly recommended with a cold sundowner in hand!
 You can also try your hand at catch and release fishing- serious kudos to anyone who manages to hook a tiger fish!
 It’s also possible to visit a village on the Namibian side of the Chobe River, though this is usually part of a 3 night, rather than 2 night trip.